 It’s happened.
 Your child has flown the nest and has settled in a college or university.
 With this increased independence, you may want to teach your child about finances by alerting them to a couple of key danger areas in managing money: spending more than they can afford and abusing credit cards.

 An excellent way for your child to start is by keeping a budget.
 If you can get this message across, you will have given your child the best possible tool for their financial education.
 As a simple budget exercise, your child should:

 - Keep every receipt.

 - Record all expenses by category, such as food, books, cell phone, transportation, clothing, entertainment, rent, etc.

 - Total the expenses at the end of each month.

-Tracking spending makes it easier to separate fixed and necessary expenses, like textbooks or a meal plan, from discretionary items, like fast food and pub nights.
-With this financial record, your child can then ask: “Where am I spending more than I can afford?”
+Tracking spending makes it easier to separate fixed and necessary expenses, such as textbooks or a meal plan, from discretionary items, such as fast food and pub nights.
+With this financial record, your child can then ask, “Where am I spending more than I can afford?”

 Budgeting will help your child distinguish between the things they need and the things they want.
 They can learn to think before spending and over time see their improved habit positively reflected in their monthly tallies.

 In the credit world, students are unique.
 Who else can have no income yet still qualify for a credit card?
 Here are the top three credit-card mismanagement mistakes made by students:

 - Treating their credit card limit as “found money,” maxing out their cards and running up debt.